teamforage/forage-ios-sdk/README.md

 # ForageSDK

-The ForageSDK process Electronic Benefits Transfer (EBT) payments in your e-commerce application.
-Providing a secure user interface for collecting an EBT cardholders's PAN.
-And, a PIN entry to process all EBT payments, and to check the balances of an EBT card.
+The ForageSDK processes Electronic Benefits Transfer (EBT) payments in your e-commerce application.
+It provides secure user interfaces for collecting and tokenizing an EBT cardholder's PAN and accepting an EBT cardholder's PIN to execute a balance check and process a payment.

 Table of contents
 =================